1

 The audit plans must describe:

-• Which greenhouse gas emitting equipment would be audited.
+• The greenhouse gas emitting equipment is to be audited.

 Audits are required to: